PROGRAMS

 Program History

 New Works has developed extensively since it's first version in 2010.
-Now the program is a biennial, 6-month long incubator for emerging and underrepresented artists.
+Now the program is an annual, 6-month long incubator for emerging and underrepresented artists.
 Up to three artists (or artist groups) are selected through a public request-for-proposals and panel review to receive commissions supported by rehearsal space, a dedicated mentor, professional development, fully-produced performances, and documentation.
-23 works by women, LGBTQIA+, and BIPOC makers have premiered to date, culminating in consistently sold-out performances of the new pieces developed by the supported artists.
+27 works by women, LGBTQIA+, and BIPOC makers have premiered to date, culminating in consistently sold-out performances of the new pieces developed by the supported artists.

 This Chicago-based program reflects the founding principles of Synapse Arts, connecting artists with one another to share resources and develop their voices through the creation of unique artworks.